Viltaria/template/projects/techfolios.md

 It also helped me to be more accountable, as tasks needed to get done.

+My main responsibilities were working on the "Bio" section of the project, but I also contributed to the other parts as well.

 All in All, working on the Techfolio app over the summer was a valuable experience and I hope to work on other projects in the future.